-Step 2 involved the waving rods.
+The next step involved the waving rods.
 You’ll notice two different colors – the purple were larger and the gray were slightly smaller.
 In addition to varying the sizes, Sarah also rolled some rods forwards and some rods backwards.
 The idea is to create variation in the waves so that it will look more natural.

 If you have a sensitive scalp, be prepared.
 The rods are rolled right and will pull on your scalp somewhat.
 Notice that Sarah didn’t touch my bangs.
 You definitely don’t want to wave them unless they’re long and blend naturally into your hair.

 Step 3 is this lovely look.
 Sarah covered all of the edges of my hairline with thick cotton to catch any of the waving solution.
 So the next step involved saturating every rod with the American Wave solution and placing a plastic cover, or tent as I like to call it, over my head.
 And there I sat.